 Day 2 Many Glacier Valley

-Hidden away off its own entrance, Many Glacier Valley offers many of the activities available on the east and west entrances though there are less people in this area.
+Many Glacier Valley offers many of the activities available on the east and west entrances, though there are fewer people in this area.
+It is accessed via a separate entrance and if you are not staying in Many Glacier, a timed entry permit is required.

-This area is anchored by the historic Many Glacier Hotel along with Swiftcurrent Motor Inn.
-The location of several popular hiking including Grinnell Lake and Grinnell Glacier.
+This area is anchored by the historic Many Glacier Hotel and Swiftcurrent Motor Inn.
+It is also the location of several popular hiking trails, including Grinnell Lake and Grinnell Glacier.

 Many Glacier Hiking Trails